|Alma Mater:||Bridgewater State 1971|

 Delaney-Smith has been recognized by the Women’s Educational and Industrial Union as a “woman who has inspired other women, and has contributed to the quality of life for women and their families.”
 Among her civic involvements is her association with the American Cancer Society, particularly its annual “Relay for Life.”
 Herself a cancer survivor, Delaney-Smith has dedicated much of her spare time to spreading the word of early detection and treatment and has been the featured speaker at several fund-raisers in the Boston area for cancer research.
 In 2007, she received the Gildna Radnar Award, which recognizes individuals who have demonstrated determination and hope in the face of cancer.

 Delaney-Smith resides in Newton, Mass., with her husband, Francis.
-Her son, Jared, is a recent graduate of the University of Wisconsin.
+Her son, Jared, is a graduate of the University of Wisconsin and currently works for Credit Suisse in New York City.